 - For employees on the AT-1, AT-2, AT-3 and A-2 salary schedules, the duty day shall consist of six and one-half (6 1/2) hours excluding a lunch period.
 The duty day shall be a continuous period of time.
 In the event a teacher regularly works less than a five (5) day week, the duty week shall consist of no more than thirty-two and one-half (32 1/2) hours.
 The duty day for employees on the A-3 and A-4 salary schedule shall consist of eight (8) hours excluding a lunch period.
 The duty day shall be a continuous period of time.
-In the event an employee on the A-3 or A-4 salary schedule regularly works less than a five (5) day week, the duty week shall consist of no more than forty (40) hours. - Each teacher shall have a thirty (30) minute, duty free, uninterrupted lunch period exclusive of passing time which may be taken on or off the school grounds at the teacher's discretion.
+In the event an employee on the A-3 or A-4 salary schedule regularly works less than a five (5) day week, the duty week shall consist of no more than forty (40) hours. - 2.
+Each teacher shall have a thirty (30) minute, duty free, uninterrupted lunch period exclusive of passing time which may be taken on or off the school grounds at the teacher's discretion.
 Whenever it is necessary, adjustments within the length of duty day will be made by the principal of each school after consultation with the teacher or teachers involved in order to take into account the difference in the length of the lunch period. - 3.
 The principal shall have the authority to permit divergence by individual teachers from the duty day by mutual agreement.
 This divergence can apply to time on registration days for teachers to register their own children if such divergence will not hinder registration at the teacher's worksite. - 4.
 Lengthening of the duty day by the site supervisor shall not exceed two (2) hours for any individual teacher in any twenty (20) day reporting period.
 This lengthening shall normally occur after a minimum of forty-eight (48) hours prior notice excluding non-teaching days prior to the additional duty time.
 Use of this time shall be limited to purposes relating to school business. - 5.
-The District may utilize an additional fourteen (14) hours annually for training and/or planning only if required by a federal, state or judicial mandate.
+Schools may utilize up to an additional thirteen (13) hours annually for professional development activities collaboratively planned through the Instructional Council.
+Any district-mandated training will be included in these hours in accordance with the procedures outlined in Appendix D.